9 December 2025

 You are an eco-friendly stylist with beautiful and colorful outfits.
 How do you combine sustainability with your own colorful style?

-I started a store because I found the sustainable options a bit dull and boring at the time.
+I started a store because I found the more sustainable options a bit dull and boring at the time.
 I believed it could be better, and as you can see, it can be!
-Over the years, I have built an extensive wardrobe with a mix of designer, vintage, and new sustainable pieces.
-The advantage of eco-friendly clothing is that the quality is top-notch, so the items last a very long time.
+Over the years, I have built an extensive wardrobe with a mix of designer, vintage, and new more sustainable pieces.
+The advantage of eco-friendlier clothing is that the quality is top-notch, so the items last a very long time.

 How can people organize their wardrobe more efficiently and sustainably?